AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-60788-fixes-issue-where-custom-scripts-for-google-tag-manager-are-not-executed-due-to-content-security-policy-errors.md

 ---
-title: "ACSD-60788: Fixes the issue where custom scripts for [!DNL Google Tag] manager are not executed due to Content Security Policy errors"
+title: "ACSD-60788: Custom scripts for [!DNL Google Tag Manager] not executed due to CSP errors"
 description: Apply the ACSD-60788 patch to fix the Adobe Commerce issue where custom scripts for [!DNL Google Tag] Manager are not executed due to Content Security Policy (CSP) errors.
 The ability to add the nonce as a global variable to capture it from the GTM container and use it to sign Custom HTML Scripts.
 feature: Security
 role: Admin, Developer